MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

       { -50.0, 2000 }
 ```

 The values are relative E distances and feed rates in mm/m.
-The default values are based on a E3D V6 hotend and the nozzle to extruder gear distance of a Prusa MK3 extruder, so if required you have to modifiy those to your extruder/hotend setup accordingly.
+The default values are based on a E3D V6 hotend and the nozzle to extruder gear distance of a Průša MK3 extruder, so if required you have to modify those to your extruder/hotend setup accordingly.

 #### Eject filament